Bell Boeing V-22 Osprey: Refueling capability

 Boeing is developing a roll-on/roll-off aerial refueling kit, which would give the V-22 the ability to refuel other aircraft.
-Having an aerial refueling capability that can be based on Wasp-class amphibious assault ships would increase the F-35B's strike power, removing reliance on refueling assets solely based on large s or land bases.
+Having an aerial refueling capability that can be based on Wasp-class amphibious assault ships would increase the F-35B's strike power, removing reliance on refueling assets solely based on large Nimitz-class aircraft carriers or land bases.
 The roll-on/roll-off kit can also be applicable to intelligence, surveillance and reconnaissance (ISR) functions.
 Boeing funded a non-functional demonstration on a VMX-22 aircraft; a prototype kit was successfully tested with an F/A-18 on 5 September 2013.

 The high-speed version of the hose/drogue refueling system can be deployed at 185 knot and function at up to 250 knot.
 A mix of tanks and a roll-on/roll-off bladder house up to 12000 lb of fuel.
 The ramp must open to extend the hose, then raised once extended.
 It can refuel rotorcraft, needing a separate drogue used specifically by helicopters and a converted nacelle.
 Many USMC ground vehicles can run on aviation fuel; a refueling V-22 could service these.
 In late 2014, it was stated that V-22 tankers could be in use by 2017, but contract delays pushed IOC to late 2019.
 As part of a 26 May 2016 contract award to Boeing, Cobham was contracted to adapt their FR-300 hose drum unit as used by the KC-130 in October 2016.
-While the Navy has not declared its interest in the capability, it could be leveraged later on.
+In May 2025, the Navy confirmed that V-22s were not training for aerial refueling missions, and that neither NAVAIR nor the V-22 program office intends to pursue such a capability as there was no interest from the fleet.

 Operational history

 In October 2019, the fleet of 375 V-22s operated by the U.S. Armed Forces surpassed the 500,000 flight hour mark.
+A fatal accident in December 2023, led the fleet being grounded until March 2024 by the US and Japan.